ray-project/ray/src/ray/common/cgroup/README.md

                 .../default/  .../<task_id>_<attempt_id> (*N)
 ```

-- Raylet is responsible to create and cleanup its own cgroup folder
+- Raylet is responsible to create cgroup folder at startup, and cleanup the folder at its destruction
 - Each ray node having their own cgroup folder, which contains the node id to differentiate with other raylet(s)
 - `/sys/fs/cgroup/ray_node_<node_id>/application` is where ray sets overall max resource for all application processes
 - If a task / actor execute with their max resource specified, they will be placed in a dedicated cgroup, identified by the task id and attempt id